 If you’re into more like a modern rock sound, these settings Rate: 7/ Depth: 4/ Feedback: 4/Stages: Between 8 and 10 may please you

-Note: These settings are dependent on the available functions on the phaser you purchase and your own experiences.
+Note: These settings will vary slightly dependent on the available functions on the phaser you purchase.
+This is just a general idea.

 1. TC Electronic Helix

 Since being introduced in 2011, TC Electronic Helix Phaser soon became a hit due to investment in the core foundation features and the ability to add individualized functions for the user’s experience.
 You will find this phaser not too crowed with function knobs, no stage listed, but there are three modes you can easily switch on the board from Vintage, TonePrint to Smooth.
 With TonePrint editor, this digital pedal brings you a warm, good-quality sound like an analog one.

 However, it’s also kept some of the basic functions such as speed and depth, which are familiar to a regular phaser, a mix that controls the effect intensity on the dry signal and feedback.
 The flexibility to create your own unique sound and style and the competitive price on Amazon makes the TC Electronic Helix Phaser an ideal one to put on your list

 Helix would be a perfect match for fans of modern rock, rhythm, lead and most basic styles.

 + True Bypass.